FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_serverConfiguration/t_st_serverConfigurationExportImport.md

     "title": "Export and import server configuration",
     "linkTitle": "Export and import server configuration",
     "weight": "190"
-}<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span><span class="mc-variable axway_variables.Release_Number variable">5.5</span> supports import from the following releases, patched to the latest patch or service pack – 5.4, 5.3.6, 5.3.5, 5.3.3, 5.3.1, 5.3.0, and 5.2.1.
-The system configuration can be imported from export files produced by the same <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> deployment only.
+}{{< SecureTransport/componentshortname  >}}{{< SecureTransport/releasenumber  >}} supports import from the following releases, patched to the latest patch or service pack – 5.4, 5.3.6, 5.3.5, 5.3.3, 5.3.1, 5.3.0, and 5.2.1.
+The system configuration can be imported from export files produced by the same {{< SecureTransport/componentshortname  >}} deployment only.

 > **Note:**
 >